Explore the geology and terrain of Dorset

 Search for a specific location.

-The underlying terrain model is largely derived from high resolution (typically, 1m) LiDAR Digital Terrain Model (DTM) from the UK Environment Agency.
-This provides around 2/3 coverage of England, though is more extensive for coastal and low-lying areas.
-Full coverage should be available by 2020.
-The remaining terrain is derived from lower resolution (25m) data from the Copernicus Digital Elevation Model over Europe (EU-DEM).
-The terrain model is hosted on the Cesium Ion service.
+The underlying hillshade map layer is largely derived from high resolution (typically, 1m) LiDAR Digital Terrain Model (DTM) from the UK Environment Agency.
+This provides around 2/3 coverage of Dorset, and is more extensive for coastal and low-lying areas.
+Full coverage should be available in the next few years.
+The remaining hillshadeis derived from lower resolution (25m) data from the Copernicus Digital Elevation Model over Europe (EU-DEM) and the Ordnance Survey DTM5 (5m resolution).
+The Hillshade map tiles have been generated using QGIS

-Hillshade layers, derived from the terrain model, may also be added.
-These may help to accentuate the landscape and geomorphology including coastal erosion features, quarries and archaeological features such as hill forts, round barrows, and strip lynchets.
+The hillshade accentuates the landscape and geomorphology; including coastal erosion features, quarries and archaeological features such as hill forts, round barrows, and strip lynchets.

 The geology layers are provided by British Geological Survey (BGS) Web Map Services (WMS).
 As you zoom in, the geology layers switch from a 1:625 000 (DiGMapGB-625) overview to the more detailed 1:50 000 (DiGMapGB-50) scale.
 If you click on the maps, relevant geological details (Group, Formation, Member, Bed etc) are displayed.